RicoJia/ricojia.github.io/_posts/2024/2024-04-01-Robotics-Gauss-Newton-LM.markdown

 For a more detailed derivation, [please see here](./2024-07-11-rgbd-slam-bundle-adjustment.markdown)

+When $\Delta x$ is small, or $f(x)$ is small, GN has faster convergence.
+When either or both of them are large, or when the target function is highly non-linear, G-N does not work well.

 ## Levenberg-Marquardt (LM) Optimization

 Again, **Taylor expansion** works better when $\Delta x$ is small, so the function can be better estimated by it.
-So, similar to regularization techniques on step sizes in deep learning, like L1, L2 regularization, we can regularize the step size, $\Delta x$
+So, similar to regularization techniques on step sizes in deep learning, like L1, L2 regularization, we can regularize the step size, $\Delta x$. $\mu$ is called "the damping factor"

 $$
 \begin{gather*}